Home » Agenda » Day 2

 • Interaction between pharmaceutical companies and healthcare providers could foster the development of new medicines which will ultimately benefit patients.

-• Would this enhance technological innovation, fosters knowledge creation, aids disease control, and reducespolypharmacy issues?
+• Would this enhance technological innovation, fosters knowledge creation, aids disease control, and reduces polypharmacy issues?

 • Guidelines to help professionals navigate the opposing explanations of interactions with pharmaceutical companies